Drew Pomeranz: Boston Red Sox

 During the 2016 MLB All-Star break, the Padres traded Pomeranz to the Boston Red Sox for Anderson Espinoza, a highly regarded minor league pitching prospect.
 On September 16, 2016, Padres general manager A. J. Preller was suspended for 30 days for keeping two sets of medical records for players—one internal and one for league use.
 There had been several instances of duplicate records, but the suspension was handed out specifically with respect to the Pomeranz trade.

 With the 2016 Red Sox, Pomeranz pitched to a 4.59 ERA and a record of 3–5, recording 71 strikeouts and 24 walks in 68 2/3 innings of work in 14 regular season appearances (13 starts).
 That season he led all major league pitchers in curveball percentage (39.2%).
 He also tied for the major league lead in bunt hits allowed, with eight.
 In the ALDS against the Cleveland Indians, he made two relief appearances, allowing two runs in 3 2/3 innings (4.91 ERA).

 For the 2017 Red Sox, Pomeranz had a record of 17–6 with a 3.32 ERA in 32 appearances (all starts), registering 174 strikeouts and 69 walks in 173 2/3 regular season innings.
 For the second consecutive season he led all major league pitchers in curveball percentage (37.0%).
 In the postseason, he started Game 2 of the ALDS against the Houston Astros; he only pitched into the third inning while allowing four runs (18.00 ERA) and took the loss.

 During the 2018 Red Sox season, Pomeranz made his first start on April 20, after beginning the season on the disabled list due to a flexor strain.
 Through the end of May, his record was 1–3 with a 6.81 ERA.
 On June 5, he was placed on the disabled list due to left biceps tendinitis; he was activated on July 24 as a relief pitcher.
 He remained in the bullpen for the remainder of the season, finishing at 2–6 with a 6.08 ERA in 26 games (11 starts) for Boston.
 Pomeranz was initially not included on Boston's postseason roster, but was added for the World Series in place of Brandon Workman.
 Although Pomeranz did not pitch in the World Series, the Red Sox beat the Los Angeles Dodgers in five games, making Pomeranz a World Series champion for the first time in his career.

 San Francisco Giants

-On January 23, 2019, Pomeranz signed with the San Francisco Giants.
-His one-year contract is worth $1.5 million and includes an additional $3.5 million attainable through incentives.
+On January 23, 2019, Pomeranz signed with the San Francisco Giants on a one-year contract worth $1.5 million and including an additional $3.5 million attainable through incentives.
 He was moved to the bullpen on July 20 after he struggled with a 6.10 ERA in 17 starts and a 2–9 record.